PySport/pysport.org/source/_posts/About-PySport.md

     cost = calculate_cost(frame1, frame2)  # for scipy
     return optimize_cost(cost)  # c++ extension
 ```

-As you might noticed in the code above we use [typehinting](https://www.bernat.tech/the-state-of-type-hints-in-python/).
+But what does ": Frame" and "-> float" mean?

+### Typehinting

+As you might noticed we added ": Frame" and "-> float".
+It tells us about what the *type* of the argument should be, and what *type* of return value you can expect.
+That's called [typehinting](https://www.bernat.tech/the-state-of-type-hints-in-python/) and it provides some benefits.
 In our case the *easier to reason about the code* was the most important argument.
 Everywhere in the code we know what kind of object we are passing around.
 In case of Pandas the only typehint we can use is `DataFrame` which doesn't tell us so much.
+We would need additional checks inside our functions to make the passed arguments are correct.

 ```python
 from dataclasses import dataclass